-- G-1 Records: Provide minutes and a summary of consultation undertaken with the public, Aboriginal organizations, land owners, federal, territorial and municipal governments, and others.
-Include dates and participants. - G-2 Issues: Identify the issues raised, how they were resolved and what issues remain unresolved.
+- G-1 Records: Provide minutes and a summary of consultation undertaken with the public, Aboriginal organizations, land owners, federal, territorial and municipal governments, industry, directly/indirectly affected communities of the North Slave Region and others.
+Include dates and participants.
+This should include clear evidence of, and details from, consultation directly with members of potentially affected communities (in addition to community-based corporations).
+It is particularly important to include details from consultation with community members from Fort Providence. - G-2 Issues: Identify the issues raised, how they were resolved and what issues remain unresolved.